dataq-instruments/how_to_repair_808/README.md

 5. Gently remove the microSD card (it may be secured with a small amount of hot glue).

-6. Insert the microSD card into your PC and format it.
+6. Use your PC to format the microSD card.

 7. Reinsert the formatted microSD card into the DI-808.